calidae/normandy-css/docs/reference/utilities/flexbox.md

 ### Center

-<br> Use `u-flex-items-center` to align items along the center of the flex
-container's cross axis:
+Use `u-flex-items-center` to align items along the center of the flex container's cross axis:

 ```html